Working Groups Shortlisted Proposals

 Local-Language Reasoning Small Language Models for Computer Science Education in Low Resource Languages

-Leader: Vikram Vincent (vikram.vincent@freethoughtlabs.com)
+- Vikram Vincent – FreeThoughtLabs Pvt Ltd (vikram.vincent@freethoughtlabs.com)

 Abstract: Low resource languages such as Kannada, Tamil, Telugu, Malayalam, and Hindi remain under-resourced for NLP despite being spoken by millions and having rich, morphologically complex structures.
 Recent work highlights persistent data sparsity, script and grammar complexity, and the need for dedicated resources and models tailored to these languages.
 Studies on low-resource sentiment analysis in Tamil and Tulu, for instance, show that transformer-based multilingual models significantly outperform traditional ML baselines but still suffer from limited annotated data and language-specific nuances.
 Concurrently, national initiatives (e.g., the National Language Translation Mission and NEP) have motivated the translation of educational content.
 However, these translation-centric initiatives typically focus on static materials like lectures or documents.
 There remains a critical gap at the intersection of: (a) Edge-deployable Small Language Models (SLMs) (1–7B parameters), (b) Dravidian and other Indian languages, (c) Code reasoning tasks (e.g., programming contest problems, debugging, step-by-step logic), To address this gap, this working group will build upon ongoing experiments in foundational ML tools and local-language code reasoning.
 We will focus on the rigorous dataset creation and model training phases, ensuring robust pedagogical and technical evaluation before widespread curriculum integration.